aws-samples/amazon-cognito-vue-workshop/docs/CognitoConfig.md

 "replace-user-pool-id-here",
 ```

-Next you navigate to the **_App Client Settings_** for your Cognito User Pool.
+Next you will need to navigate to the **_App Client Settings_** in the left-pane menu for your Cognito User Pool.

 ![npm run](../docs/images/app-setup/app-client-id1.png)

-Now you will copy the App Client ID, and paste that in the code where it says:
+Now you will copy the ID value.
+Your ID will be different than what you see in the screen below.

 ![npm run](../docs/images/app-setup/app-client-id2.png)

+Paste that in the code where it says:

 ```js
 "replace-app-client-id-here",
 ```

+and replace it with your ID value.

 You have now successfully configured your application to communicate with the Cognito User Pool you setup.